Can’t decide which wine is right for you? Please call us so we can help.

 0333 772 0301

-I have wanted to add a white Rhône wine to the portfolio for some time and it was on a visit in September 2017 that I found the perfect white Côtes du Rhône - and it was at Domaine des Escaravailles whose red wine from the same Côtes du Rhône sub-region, La Ponce Rasteau, I have stocked for a couple of previous vintages.
+I had wanted to add a white Rhône wine to the portfolio when on a visit to the region in September 2017 I found the perfect white Côtes du Rhône - and it was at Domaine des Escaravailles whose red wine from the same Côtes du Rhône sub-region, La Ponce Rasteau, I have stocked for a couple of previous vintages.
 A warning - do not cycle there as I did as the hill up to the Domaine is long and steep - plus you can't carry much home with you.
 But the views at the top were well worth it.

 Escaravailles is the name for beetles in the local dialect, Occitan, hence the beetle on the label and on the cork of this bottle; it is also said to be a nickname for black-robed monks that used to tend the vineyards in days gone by.
 This small winery, in the same family since 1953, is situated high up in the Rasteau region.